luapower/luapower.github.io/problem-solution.md

 "function(args) -> return value ..... concise description" - chances are you'll rarely look beyound that once you get past the initial learning curve.

+## FREEDOM

+My code is in [public domain (PD)](http://unlicense.org/) as I [do not support][against ip] the copyright law.
+The rest is mostly free as-in non-viral, to avoid the case where one module is imposing licensing restrictions on _other_ modules and on your own applications.

+Generally speaking, violence is not a good way to solve people's problems.

 ## PROBLEMS STILL TO BE SOLVED

 ### Federation